 - reduced neurodevelopmental impairment (the patient-relevant outcome).

 This was tested in a pilot trial in 10 patients, and a randomized clinical phase-II trial in 166 patients with the burden of cerebral hypoxia and hyperoxia as the primary outcome.
-Two-year follow-up is now submitted for publication.
+Two-year follow-up of the phase-II trial has now been published.

 The consortium grew from the initial 5 members to the 19 members behind the SafeBoosC-III trial with survival without brain injury as the primary outcome that was submitted for EU funding in 2015.
 The plan is to enroll 800+800 infants.
 Early 2018 the Elsass Foundation funded the clinical trial centre costs, and work has started to get ready.